OCA/reporting-engine/bi_view_editor/README.rst

 Known issues / Roadmap
 ======================

-* Not stored fields are not supported yet
+* Non-stored fields are not supported yet
+* Provide graph view for table relations (would be a "nice to have")
+* Porting to Odoo 9.0

 Bug Tracker
 ===========